gardener/logging/docs/observability-2.0/Observability 2.0.md

 ## 3. Bringing Observability 2.0 to Gardener

-To overcome the limitations of Observability 1.0, Gardener can evolve its stack by emplying OpenTelemetry openstandards and toolsets.
+To overcome the limitations of Observability 1.0, Gardener can evolve its stack by employing OpenTelemetry open standards and toolsets.

 Here is a general diagram followed by an implementation roadmap:
 ![Gardener Observability 2.0](/docs/images/Observability%202.0.png)